The Inner Critic

 The voice of the Inner Critic was developed in childhood.
 It's a recording of the criticism we received from authority figures and peers.
 Unfortunately, it doesn't go away when we grow up.
 It stays with us, torturing us over and over, until we find ways to deal with it.

-People who suffer from Complex PTSD from childhood abuse have an unusually toxic Inner Critic.
+People who suffer from Complex PTSD from childhood abuse have a toxic Inner Critic.
 This type of Inner Critic can literally be deadly.
-The first time I tried to talk to my Inner Critic, it told me that it wanted me dead.
+The first time I tried to talk to my Inner Critic, it said it wanted me dead.
 Period.

 In Complex PTSD: From Surviving to Thriving, Pete Walker describes methods for dealing with the toxic Inner Critic.
-These methods help to restore a person's natural fight response that was crushed by adults who overpowered them in childhood and didn't allow them to develop boundaries.
-Pete's methods are a type of assertiveness training that starts with talking back to the Inner Critic.
+These methods help to restore a person's natural fight response that was crushed by adults who overpowered them in childhood and didn't allow them to develop healthy boundaries.
+Pete Walker's methods are a type of assertiveness training.

 The way to deal with the Inner Critic is to bring it out of the shadows of the unconscious mind and shine the light of awareness on it.
-Once we see it for what it is, we have a choice of whether or not to believe what it says.
+Once we see it clearly, we have a choice of whether or not to believe it.

 Voice Dialogue is best done with an experienced facilitator.
 The facilitator asks to speak to the voice of the Inner Critic, and the client speaks from the voice.
 The facilitator then asks several key questions, allowing the Inner Critic to express itself.

-The purpose of this work is to help the client separate from the voice of the Inner Critic - to see that it's just a voice inside of them, not who they really are.
+The purpose of this work is to separate from the voice of the Inner Critic - to see that it's just a voice, not who you really are.
 It's a great relief to find out that you don't really despise yourself.

 Another reason to speak with the Inner Critic is to find out its motives.
 It usually has "good" reasons for criticizing you.
 These reasons may sound suspiciously like the reasons why your parents criticized you.
 The Inner Critic thinks it has to criticize you, or else you will grow up to be a failure.

-According to Richard Schwartz, one of the best questions to ask the Inner Critic is, "How old do you think I am?"
-The Inner Critic usually believes that you are a child - no matter how old you really are.
-It believes that its job is to protect a young child in a dangerous world.
+One of the best questions to ask the Inner Critic is, "How old do you think I am?"
+The Inner Critic usually believes you are a child - no matter how old you are.
+It thinks its job is to protect a young child in a dangerous world.

-Informing the Inner Critic of how old you really are can come as quite a surprise to it!
-This shifts your relationship to the Inner Critic, and you can start having an adult conversation with it.
+Informing the Inner Critic of your current age shifts your relationship to this voice.
+Then you can start having an adult conversation with it.

 The Job of the Inner Critic

 Subpersonalities are like real people inside of us.
 They each have their own unique perspective, and they are trying to serve us by doing the job for which they were created.
-It's important to acknowledge this and thank them for their efforts.
 When facilitating a voice, I always ask, "What is your job?"

 Unfortunately, neither of these tactics really works.
-So, what does?
+So, what does work?

 Self-Criticism or Self-Compassion?